-Getting back to that $5,000 downpayment, that means you could save up enough to buy a house in just 5 short months!
+Getting back to that $5,000 down payment, that means you could save up enough to buy a house in just 5 short months!

 Plus, as an added bonus, you might have fun and meet new people.
 Just write down your savings goal and then work to meet it.

 If you want more flexibility than a part-time job may offer, then start your own side hustle.

 Here are several ways you can earn extra cash to help yourself save for a house:

 - Sell arts and crafts products on Etsy

 - Take a second, part time job in retail or a restaurant

 - Do odd jobs on an app like TaskRabbit

 - Work as a freelancer in your skill set (writing, graphic design etc.)

 There are tons of tips and tricks out there to help you save money for a home down payment quickly.
 You can save as much as $5,000 in 6 months!